 This week we will review the core symptoms and diagnostic features related to somatization, discuss the etiology of somatization, and evaluate the various treatment approaches for somatization.

-- 1. Understand the core symptoms and diagnostic features related to somatization. - 2.
-Discuss the etiology of somatization. - 3.
-Evaluate the various treatment approaches for somatization.
+In addition, we will review the core symptoms and diagnostic features related to addiction, discuss the etiology of addiction, and evaluate the various treatment approaches for addiction.

+1. Understand the core symptoms and diagnostic features related to somatization and addiction.

+- 2. Discuss the etiology of somatization and addiction. - 3.
+Evaluate the various treatment approaches for somatization and addiction.